p4lang/p4c/backends/ubpf/README.md

 # Introduction to uBPF Backend

-This repository implements the uBPF (Userspace BPF) backend for the P4 compiler (https://github.com/p4lang/p4c).

 The **p4c-ubpf** compiler allows to translate P4 programs into the uBPF programs.
 We use the uBPF implementation provided by [the Oko/P4rt-OVS switch](https://github.com/Orange-OpenSource/oko/tree/p4rt-ovs).
 The Oko's uBPF VM is based on the open-source implementation provided by [IOVisor](https://github.com/iovisor/ubpf).